dat-ecosystem/dat/readme.md

 ## Dat on its way to 1.0

 We did substantial user testing during the summer, and are now focusing on the 1.0 version of Dat.
-The current version in this repo will be replaced by a different user experience.
-Stay tuned for updates by following [@dat_project on Twitter](http://twitter.com/dat_project) and signing up for our [tiny letter](tinyletter.com/datdata)!
+The current version in this repo will be replaced.
+Stay tuned for updates by following [@dat_project on Twitter](http://twitter.com/dat_project) and signing up for our [tiny letter](http://tinyletter.com/datdata)!

 Key features: